KLoVi/vanguard-ab-test/README.md

 Some other Data Frame where further created to enhace and explore visualizations.
 Also available on the file "Datasets_cleaned".

-First EDA with different graphics where performed in "Demo_filtered".
+First EDA with different graphics where performed in ("Demo_filtered").

 2. Performance Metrics (on file: "KPIs").